-E10.1 As with E9.6 above it is recommended that the uncertainty in the measurement of directivity is taken into account by adding the measured value in quadrature with the uncertainty, in linear quantities; for example, if the measured directivity of a bridge is 36 dB (0.016) and has an uncertainty of +8 dB -4 dB ( $\pm$ 0.01) then the directivity to be used is $\sqrt{0.016^2 + 0.01^2} = 0.019$ (34.4 dB).
+- E10.1 When making voltage reflection coefficient (VRC) measurements at rf and microwave frequencies, the finite directivity of the bridge or reflectometer gives rise to an uncertainty in the measured value of the VRC, if only the magnitude and not the phase of the directivity component is known.
+The uncertainty will be equal to the directivity, expressed in linear terms; e.g. a directivity of 30 dB is equivalent to an uncertainty of 0.0316 VRC. - E10.2 As with E9.6 above it is recommended that the uncertainty in the measurement of directivity is taken into account by adding the measured value in quadrature with the uncertainty, in linear quantities; for example, if the measured directivity of a bridge is 36 dB (0.016) and has an uncertainty of +8 dB -4 dB (±0.01) then the directivity to be used is $\sqrt{0.016^2 + 0.01^2} = 0.019$ (34.4 dB).